KamranAlipour/KamranAlipour.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
-I'm a Ph.D. candidate in computer science at UC San Diego.
-My research is focused on developing and evaluating explainable AI (XAI) for computer vision and natural language processing(NLP).
-I've specifically worked on XAI methods that can make AI more interpretable in various applications such as visual question answering (VQA) and medical imaging.
-During my research, I've investigated the impact of explanations on users' trust in AI and evaluated the efficacy of different explanation methods in providing transparency to human-machine interactions.
+I am a senior AI R&D engineer with expertise in developing and deploying machine learning models for computer vision and natural language processing applications.
+I have extensive experience in explainable AI (XAI) methods and have worked on developing XAI techniques that enhance trust and transparency in human-machine interactions.
+I am currently spearheading the development of the next generation of AI-based recommendation systems for Williams Sonoma, leveraging cutting-edge deep learning algorithms to deliver highly interpretable recommendations that can be easily understood and explained by end-users.
 </div>